JoeATlunirq/scripz.lol/README.md

 ## Deployment to Vercel

-With the new structure, deployment is simpler:
+This project is structured for easy deployment to Vercel.

+### 1. Backend (`transcript-backend`)

+*   **IMPORTANT:** Ensure the `youtube_transcript_api` library folder is copied *inside* the `transcript-backend` directory.
+*   The `transcript-backend` directory contains a `vercel.json` file configured for Python deployments.
+*   Push your project to a Git repository (e.g., GitHub, GitLab, Bitbucket).
-1. Ensure all changes are committed to your Git repository.
+*   In Vercel, create a new project and link it to your Git repository.
+*   When configuring the project in Vercel:
+    *   Set the **Root Directory** to `transcript-backend`.
+    *   Vercel should automatically detect it as a Python project using `app.py` and the `vercel.json`.
+    *   Deploy!
+    *   Your backend API will be available at the Vercel-provided domain (e.g., `your-backend-name.vercel.app`).
+You'll use this as the base URL for your API (e.g., in your frontend's API calls if you don't proxy, or update `apiUrl` in `ApiDocs.jsx` and fetch calls in `App.jsx` if you want them to point to the deployed backend).

+### 2. Frontend (`transcript-frontend`)

-2. In Vercel, create a **single new project** and link it to your Git repository.
+*   In Vercel, create another new project and link it to the same Git repository.
-3. When configuring the project in Vercel:
+*   When configuring this project in Vercel:
     *   Set the **Root Directory** to `transcript-frontend`.
-    *   Vercel should automatically detect the `vercel.json` inside `transcript-frontend` and understand how to build both the static frontend and the Python API functions in the `/api` directory.
-    *   No special environment variables like `VITE_API_BASE_URL` are needed for the API calls anymore, as they are now relative paths.
+    *   Vercel should automatically detect it as a Vite project.
+    *   **Environment Variables (Optional but Recommended):**
+        *   If you want your frontend to call your deployed backend, you might set an environment variable like `VITE_API_BASE_URL` to your Vercel backend URL (e.g., `https://your-backend-name.vercel.app`).
+Then in your `App.jsx` fetch calls, you would use `import.meta.env.VITE_API_BASE_URL`.
+        *   Alternatively, for `scripz.lol` or `gimmedatscript.com`, you can set up Vercel rewrites/proxies if you want the API to be served under the same domain as the frontend (e.g., `scripz.lol/api/...` actually points to your backend deployment).
+This is a more advanced setup.
-4. Deploy!
+    *   Deploy!
+    *   This will be your main user-facing site (e.g., `https://scripz.lol`).

+### Pointing Your Custom Domain(s)

-5. Assign your custom domains (`scripz.lol`, `gimmedatscript.com`) to this single Vercel project.
+Once both frontend and backend are deployed on Vercel, you can assign your custom domains (`scripz.lol`, `gimmedatscript.com`) to your **frontend deployment** through the Vercel dashboard.

+If you are *not* using Vercel rewrites to serve the API under the same domain, ensure your frontend code is configured to call the correct deployed backend URL.

 ## GitHub Repository Description

 "🎤 Extract YouTube video transcripts easily!
 Sleek web UI + simple JSON API.
-Built with React, Vite, and Python (Flask).
-Unified Vercel deployment."
+Built with React, Vite, Python (Flask), and youtube-transcript-api.
+Ready for Vercel deployment."

 ---

-*Remember to replace placeholder URLs like `https://scripz.lol` with your actual deployed URL if it differs.*
+*Remember to replace placeholder URLs like `https://scripz.lol` with your actual deployed URLs.*